It is not length of life, but depth of life.Ralph Waldo Emerson

 Certainly the willingness of businesses and corporations to address ethical issues and social responsibility is being done to maintain the bottom line.
 Companies large and small see including them as being in their best interest.
 Nevertheless it is burrowing these inclusions deeper into the general culture and further legitimizing them.
 If so, my fear that this may only be a fad may end up having no standing.

-2 thoughts on “Business Schools Teaching Ethics Again”
+2 responses to “Business Schools Teaching Ethics Again”

 1. I share your fear that this concern will be fleeting, although large universities, such as UC Berkeley, are upping their requirements of all faculty (and consequently students) to be made aware of of sexual harassment.
 At Berkeley there is a theater class that develops a live 1 hour theater piece that faculty can choose to enroll in to fulfill their requirement (versus reading about harassment and taking a test).
 The drama presents a scene where there is subtle harassment and judgment about how women that dress sexily are “asking for it”…and also get promotions because they fulfill the male expectation of putting up with the crude jokes and inappropriate touching.
 There is a verbal discussion afterwards about what the play brings up for each person.
 In the two classes I took, the discussion was thoughtful and brought up a lot of other issues as well as sexual harassment.